syncfusion-content/asp.netwebforms-docs/aspnet/RadialMenu/getting-started.md

 The following steps guide you to add a **Radial Menu** control.

-Create an ASP Project and add the necessary DLL and scripts with the help of the given [ASP Getting Started](http://help.syncfusion.com/aspnet/getting-started) documentation.
+Create an ASP Project and add the necessary assemblies and scripts with the help of the given [ASP Getting Started](http://help.syncfusion.com/aspnet/getting-started) documentation.

 Add the following code snippet in corresponding ASPX page to render the RadialMenu.